petitioner/HE.CNNinfer/README.md

+# Bugs Found: There is NO ';' after NTL_EXEC_RANGE...
+That is why the program didn't run in parallel.
+        such as at line 697 from HE.CNNinfer/CNNinference/src/Methods.cpp

 # CNNinference

 CNNinference is a project for implementing our CNN inference on  encrypted MNIST images (Volley Revolver: A Novel Matrix-Encoding Method for Privacy-Preserving Neural Networks (Inference) )